tf198/annex-librarian/README.md

 the annex metadata so everything important stays with the repo - can remove the _librarian_ folder and everything will still come back to the same state.

+You can build the index on __any__ clone without pulling in the annexed files.
+Web interface will pull them in from another location on demand.

-Includes basic indexers for images and PDFs that add metadata items to the objects but these are optional and you can implement your own indexing strategy if required.
+Includes basic extractors for images and PDFs that create html representations of the objects but these are optional and you can implement your own indexing strategy if required.

+Adds a couple of extra files to the `git-annex` branch:

+111/222/SHA256E-s12--aa...ff.json: JSON representation of the file.

+111/222/SHA256E-s12-aa...ff.jpg: Preview image - should be less than 10K.
+This can be annexed - TODO: figure out how we exclude these....

 ## Status ##
 **Work in progress** The xapian schema may change, but a `git librarian sync -f` will repair that